 We are client focused and client driven.
 We encourage a high degree of participation and collaboration with our clients.
 We acknowledge our clients’ rights to make their own decisions and their expertise in their own lives.

 Holly Brennan has worked in women’s health, prevention of violence against women and children, sexual and reproductive health, child protection, sexuality and respectful relationships education and health promotion for over 25 years.

-Talosaga McMahon, is a Samoan elder and leader in the Pasifika community.
-Recently Talosaga founded the not-for-profit organisation Pasifika Advocacy Australia to represent migrant workers in Australia.
-Her background is in the community sector for 20 years.
-Talosaga was a Treasurer of FESTURI, Caboolture Samoan Congregational Church, Morayfield Samoan Congregational Church, Board member of Sonshine Sanctuary Women’s Refuge and member of St Vincent De-Paul Society Petrie.
-Talosaga is a former CEO of Moreton Bay Regional Community Legal Service.
-Currently completing a Bachelor of Laws and working at McMahon & Associates Law, Talosaga brings an appreciation of domestic violence as she herself experienced domestic violence many years ago.
+Talosaga is a Samoan elder and leader in the Pasifika community.
+She founded the not for profit organisation Pasifika Advocacy Australia to represent migrant workers in Australia.
+She has been working in the community sector for the past 20 years and was Treasurer of FESTURI, Caboolture Samoan Congregational Church and Morayfield Samoan Congregational Church.
+Talosaga herself experienced domestic violence many years ago.